BACK PAIN AND DISABILITY BENEFITS – LISTING 1.15

-BACK PAIN CAN RESULT IN DISABILITY UNDER LISTING 1.15
+SSD PAYMENTS FOR BACK PAIN FALL UNDER LISTING 1.15

-SSA issues rules that are meant to define disability.
-SSA Listing 1.15 is used to document a back impairment the is causing compromise of a nerve root.
-When a nerve root is damaged this results in pain, numbness, muscle spasms, and possibly loss of sensation in one of your extremities.
-Nerve root pain can result in disability.
-See the outline of nerve root compromise and spinal disability below.
+SSA issues rules that define how to win SSD benefits for back.
+For example, SSA Listing 1.15 is used to document a back impairment the is causing compromise of a nerve root.
+When a nerve root is damaged this results in pain.
+It can also cause numbness, muscle spasms, and loss of sensation in one of your extremities.
+Nerve root pain can result in being unable to sit, stand, and walk.
+See the outline of nerve root compromise and severe spinal conditions below.

 LISTING 1.15 – COMPROMISE OF THE NERVE ROOT